What is FND?

 On the science side, I’ll do my best to explain what new brain research shows about FND, and what that means for people with the condition … and everyone else too!
 FND may arise from intrinsic mechanisms of the brain, which is why some scientists think that illuminating FND might be valuable not just to the people that have it, but anyone who wants to understand the human brain.

 This is also a space to tackle the social issues of FND.
-Historically, FND is among the most stigmatized health conditions – it once went by the names of Hysteria and Conversion Disorder – and the way that medical and social authorities have misunderstood it, and mistreated people who suffer from it, constitutes a litany of failure.
+Historically, FND is among the most stigmatized health conditions – it once went by the names of Hysteria and Conversion Disorder – and the way that medical and social authorities have misunderstood it, and mistreated people who suffer from it, is one of medicine’s most dramatic failures.
 Now, that is beginning to change – but there is still much work to do in understanding what went wrong, and what lessons to take from this shameful legacy that still impacts many people today.

 Thanks for checking this out!
 I hope you discover something here you find illuminating, meaningful, or at least thought-provoking.
 You can find me at @fndportal on Twitter.